rvskmikkilineni/test-automation-phptravels/README.md

 I have used Zalenium Grid to run multiple tests across different browser instances at once and this needs docker to be installed

 1. Install docker for windows
-2. Go to docker workspace(Ex:C:\Program Files\Docker\Docker\resources\bin) and excute below two commands in command prompt. docker pull elgalu/selenium docker pull dosel/zalenium
+2. Go to docker workspace(Ex:C:\Program Files\Docker\Docker\resources\bin) and execute below two commands in command prompt. docker pull elgalu/selenium docker pull dosel/zalenium
 		**Above commands take approximately 5 to 10 min of time